 - How the new tax, as well as the State waivers, will affect your payroll processing

 - LTC insurance options available to employers who want to provide employees with an option

 Sandy Wood is President and Chief Benefits Consultant of The Benefits Academy.
 She has worked in and around the benefits field since 1990, as a benefits analyst, service representative, agency owner, operations manager, product developer for a private healthcare exchange, and benefits producer.
 Now she serves as a consultant to agents, brokerage firms, insurance carriers, and benefits-related vendors.

 Sandy is a licensed insurance agent in the states of Washington and Oregon and holds her Certified Employee Benefits Specialist designation.
 She has presented educational programs at national ISCEBS Symposiums as well as locally for PNW ISCEBS, SSAHU, SHRM, and AWB.
 Other training has included on-site education sessions for Human Resources personnel and insurance carrier/broker training.

-Approval Pending for 1 SHRM Credit and 1 HRCI Credit
+Approved for 1 SHRM PDC and 1 HRCI (General) Credit